-We are planning a feasibility study into a holistic lighting scheme to commemorate Rotherhithe's key role in the story of the Mayflower.
+We are planning a legacy lighting scheme to commemorate Rotherhithe's key role in the story of the Mayflower.
 The project will illuminate specific elements of six historic buildings.
 When these buildings are illuminated, the spire of St Mary's church and the chimneys of Thames Tunnel Mills and the Brunel Museum will be visible from both London Bridge and Tower Bridge, from the Thames Path, and to people travelling along the river on boats and ships at night.
 There will be interactive features incorporated into the lighting scheme, such as simple QR codes which will explain the history behind each of the illuminated buildings.
-Other features will make it possible to introduce colours, shapes, textures, words and historical context elements to the lighting, making it fun for children and adults alike to engage with the history of the buildings.
+It may also be possible to introduce colours, shapes, textures, words and historical context elements to the lighting, making it fun for children and adults alike to engage with the history of the buildings.
 Very few people know that the incredible Mayflower story began in Rotherhithe.
 We need your help to change this!

 What we'll deliver: